Bipartite causal inference with interference, time series data, and a random network: Estimation

-In contrast, estimation of the temporally-average causal effects for each outcome unit requires that we account for time-varying confounding only, which might be simpler to understand and measure, an observation that was also noted in the interrupted time series literature \citep{rockers2015inclusion}.
-For example, our results show that if the treatment of interventional units is constant over time, any variation in the exposure for an outcome unit is due to the varying bipartite network, and therefore confounding is only due to covariates that predict the network and the outcome (Assumption \ref{ass:random_graph}).
-In this case, if the random network depends only on the units' time-invariant characteristics like their geographic distance, no confounding adjustment would be necessary to estimate interpretable and policy-relevant estimands.
+In this setting, our approach would harvest the time series aspect of the data and be applied to each outcome unit separately.
+Estimation of the temporally-average causal effects for each outcome unit requires that we account for time-varying confounding only, which might be simpler to understand and measure, an observation that was also noted in the interrupted time series literature \citep{rockers2015inclusion} and in the causal inference literature \citep{imai2021use}.
+For example, consider the case where the interventional units' treatment is constant over time.
+Our results show that confounding would only be due to covariates that predict the network and the outcome.
+If the random network depends only on the units' time-invariant characteristics like their geographic distance, no confounding adjustment would be necessary to estimate interpretable and policy-relevant estimands.
 Alternatively, if the network is driven by naturally-occurring processes with temporal variation such as meteorology, one would only need to account for those for causal effect estimation, which are simpler to understand and measure.
-Furthermore, if confounding variables show relatively smooth temporal trends during the time window under study, such as weather variables, collecting them is unnecessary since they are indirectly balanced in our matching algorithms (Theorems \ref{theorem:bias_linear} and \ref{theorem:bias_flexible}).
+Furthermore, if confounding variables show relatively smooth temporal trends during the time window under study, such as weather variables, collecting them is unnecessary since they are indirectly balanced in our algorithms (Theorems \ref{theorem:bias_linear} and \ref{theorem:bias_flexible}).

 The inherent bipartite nature of the data suggests that temporal confounding is likely to display smoother trends compared to unipartite scenarios.
 In bipartite settings, the separation of physical units implies that decisions affecting one set of units may not immediately manifest and impact the other.
 Consequently, if an interventional unit variable influences the outcome units, it might be due to its overall trend over time, such as its average over preceding time periods.
 In that case, this `moving average' covariate value will be relatively smooth across time.
 If left unmeasured, the bias occurring due to its non-temporal component is expected to be small.
-We illustrate this in the simulations of \cref{sec:simu}.
+We illustrate this in the simulations of \cref{sec:simu_real_data}.